 What happens after the UK leaves the European Union?

 The General Data Protection Regulation (GDPR) became the core of the European Union’s digital privacy legislation, and as such the UK’s as well.
 The GDPR set lots of new rules made to protect the EU citizens’ personal data and made us all more accustomed to high data protection standards.

 One question arises from the Brexit situation, will UK citizens end up as the aggrieved party?

 Nowadays, almost everything we do daily revolves around data, and mostly we are not even aware of it.
-Banks, insurance and retail companies, governments, they all use our personal data.
-It starts with name, address, credit card number, but then goes on to marital status, beliefs and even our consumer behavior and preferences.
+Banks, insurance and retail companies, governments, all use our personal data.
+It starts with name, address, credit card number, but then goes on to marital status, beliefs, and even our consumer behavior and preferences.

 GDPR in the UK after Brexit

-Since the GDPR is the creation of the EU legislative, its main concern is to protect personal data of the EU citizens with an extraterritorial effect, which means that non-EU countries are also obligated to comply when processing personal data of EU citizens.
+Since the GDPR is the creation of the EU legislative, its main concern is to protect personal data of the EU citizens with an extraterritorial effect, which means that non-EU countries are also obligated to comply when processing personal data of the EU citizens.

 As the UK has voted to leave the European Union and won’t be subject to EU regulations, will there be a need to comply with the GDPR?
 The answer is yes.